albanpuech/risky-biscuits-project/README.md

 We first looked at the top 10 best rated beers in the US. [to be continued]

+## Is there a correlation between climate and the average beer scores?
+(Taste, Aroma, Palate, Appearance)

+## How does the favourite styles of beer change across climate regions?

-## How does the climate affect the average rating of the US top 10 ranking?
+## How does the overall review sentiment change across climate regions?